 Review of Installation

-You also get some extensions for Firefox and Chrome, and IE Helpers for the Internet Explorer while installing the software.
-I tried to disable the extension in Firefox – but it said it is necessary for the proper functioning of the program – so I gave it the benefit of doubt.
+You also get some extensions for Firefox and Chrome while installing the software.
+I tried to disable the extension in Firefox – but it said it was necessary for the proper functioning of the program – so I gave it the benefit of the doubt.

 Pros of Hotspot Shield VPN